zar67/cgd-devlog/_posts/2021-10-17-jame-one-start.md

 ---
 layout: post
 title: "Game Jam One Start - De-Make"
-date: 2021-05-28 18:00:00 +0100
+date: 2021-10-17 18:00:00 +0100
 tags: jam-one assassins-creed
 ---
 ### Brief
-To de-make a modern, popular title so it could theoretically play on the Atari 2600.
+- De-make a modern, popular title so it could theoretically play on the Atari 2600.
-Can use any game engine to make the game.
+- Can use any game engine to make the game.
-Needs to have visuals and controls that would be realistic on an Atari 2600.
+- Needs to have visuals and controls that would be realistic on an Atari 2600.
-An arcade style game, with no saves, to be played in one session.
+- An arcade style game, with no saves, to be played in one session.

 ### Summary
 Our group started off with a list of games that we could possibly de-make and narrowed it down to Assassin's Creed.